 4. Chapter 7 and Chapter 13 require vehicle titles, deeds, and mortgages.

 The Trustee reviews titles for boats, cars, trailers, and motorcycles in your name.
 If you are on the title for mom’s home or car, you must include it.
-The trustee is looking for proof that liens and mortgages were filed correctly.
+The Trustee is looking for proof that liens and mortgages were filed correctly.
 It is rare, but in 1 out of 1000 cases, the bank fails to file the lien on the car or mortgage on the home.
-In Jefferson County, we can get the recorded copy of the deed and mortgage for you.
-In rural counties outside Jefferson County, we need the registered copy of your mortgage showing the recorded book and page number.
-The copy from your closing will not have the deed book and page number on it.
+In Jefferson County, we can get a recorded copy of the deed and mortgage.
+But in rural counties outside Jefferson County, we need the registered copy of your mortgage showing the recorded book and page number.
+Rural counties will often not have an online copy.
+The copy from your closing will not have the deed book and page number.

 For Jefferson County, we can search for liens, deeds, and mortgages on the County Clerk’s Website: landrecords.jcc.ky.gov.
-If you have been sued, it is essential to remove any judicial lien while the bankruptcy is going on.
-We may not know if you have a judicial lien or whether you have been sued.
-You must tell us and remove the lien, or the case may close without stripping this lien and you may have to pay it later.
+If you have been sued, removing any judicial lien while the bankruptcy is going on is essential.
+We may not know if you have a judicial lien or have been sued.
+You must tell us and remove the lien, or the case may close without stripping this lien, and you may have to pay it later.

-5. Chapter 7 and Chapter 13 require identification, copy of driver license, and social security card or W2.
+5. Chapter 7 and Chapter 13 require identification, a copy of a driver’s license, and a social security card or W2.

-We need a copy of your driver’s license and social security card, and you must bring these proofs of your identity to your hearing.
+We need a copy of your driver’s license and social security card to file the case.
 You may be able to substitute a W-2 for your social security card and military or other government photo ID for a driver’s license.

 Complete the following tasks for the Kentucky Bankruptcy required document checklist.

 - Complete our intake.
 It is best if you complete the MyChapter intake on our website.
-Just call and Toni or I will start the intake for you or you can email us your email address name and phone number.
-Our intake allows you to input your income, expenses, assets, and liabilities along with the responses to about 26 questions in the statement of financial affairs.
-Be sure to list the name, address, and amount of all debts including any alimony or child support.
+Just call, and Toni or I will start the intake for you, or you can email us your email address, name, and phone number.
+Our intake allows you to input your income, expenses, assets, and liabilities, along with the responses to about 26 questions in the statement of financial affairs.
+Be sure to list the name, address, and amount of all debts, including any alimony or child support.
 You will still discharge a debt even if it was not listed if your case is a no-asset case.
-But Chapter 13 cases and Chapter 7 assets cases do not discharge debts that are not listed.
+Most Chapter 7 cases are a no asset case where nothing is repaid to creditors.
+However, Chapter 13 cases and Chapter 7 assets cases do not discharge debts that are not listed.

 - Free credit reports are available at annualcreditreport.com.
 Do not sign up for credit monitoring.
 Credit reports are helpful to provide addresses and account numbers.
 If you have large or extraordinary expenses, you may be asked to provide proof of the expense (medical expenses, daycare, charity, etc.).
 Private schooling is often an allowed expense for a disabled child, but it is not deductible for religious purposes.